CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-upload-for-analysis.md

 # Uploading and encrypting data

+## File size less than 100 GB

 Your data is automatically encrypted when you upload data to SD Connect.
 This is suitable for all file types and formats (size of files > 100GB).
 More information about encryption (link)